 Cool the pre-dough using 250 ml of preheated milk, 1/4 cup of sugar and 1 cup of flour.
 Let the mixture cool and add 1 egg, yeast, and sugar.
 Mix everything carefully and put the mass in a warm place for 2 hours.

-Then add 5 whipped eggs, 9 yolks grated with 1/2 kg (1,1 lb) of sugar.
+Then add 5 whipped eggs, 9 raw yolks combined with 1/2 kg (1,1 lb) of sugar.
 Stir in sour cream, dairy butter, and milk.
 Knead the dough and put it in a warm place for 3 hours.

 Then add the remaining flour, raisins, vanilla, and salt.
 Knead the dough again and let it rise.
 Arrange the dough in baking molds, filling 1/3 each of them.
 Bake paska in an oven until golden.